Search results

 }

-3. In DashboardListing.js file inside, include this method.
-The componentDidMount() method contact the server to get the token and with this token, particular dashboard details is collected and passed to the renderDashboard() method to render it.
+3. In DashboardListing.js file, include this method.
+The componentDidMount() method contacts the server to retrieve the token.
+With this token, specific dashboard details are collected and passed to the renderDashboard() method for rendering.

 DashboardListing Image